locka99/cpp-to-rust-book/README.md

 ## Some cases?

 You may have notice the "some cases" qualifier above.
-Obviously if you have code that works and isn't temperamental or hard to extend then porting or rewriting that code serves no purpose.
+Obviously if you have code that works and is reliable then rewriting that code serves no purpose.
 Nobody is suggesting you should rewrite for the sake of rewriting.
-However if you have code that you intend to rewrite or substantially modify then perhaps you should consider what follows.
+However if you have code that you need to rewrite or substantially modify then perhaps you should consider what follows.

 ## Why Rust?

-Let's start by saying if what you have works and is reliable, then the answer to the question is "there's no reason" you should consider porting.

-However if you have code that _doesn't_ work or _isn't_ reliable, or _hasn't_ been written yet or is due a major rewrite then perhaps you have answered your own question.
+See the previous section.
+If you have code that _doesn't_ work or _isn't_ reliable, or _hasn't_ been written yet or is due a major rewrite then perhaps you have answered your own question.

 You could write the code or fixes in C/C++ in which case you have to deal with all the unsafe issues that the language does not protect you from.
 Or you might consider that choosing a safe-by-design language is a good way to protect you from suffering bugs in the field when the code is supposed to be ready for production.